martafix1/ROBO720-persisten_workspace/docs/ex6_problematic.md

  using sortof Cartesian Impedance Control - quite close to diff() controll, but this one has explicit dampening, - just spring dampener system, not mass, with quite high gains for the caresian part, the robot tracking is much better.
 Quite high dampening is needed (damp = 1.5)

+ ## joint 6 just oscilating for some reason.
+Even heavyli overdampened, the 6 keeps oscilating.
+ So i decided to take the 6th joint out of the smart joint controller.

+ ## the force measuring NEEDs a revolute joint apparently - cannot be fixed joint